HenryDashwood/hakyll-website/things/books.md

 ## 2022

+Bourgeois Equality: How Ideas, Not Capital or Institutions, Enriched the World - Deirdre N. McCloskey

 Winters in the World: A Journey through the Anglo-Saxon Year - Eleanor Parker

 Mozart: His Life and Music - Robert Greenberg